 Dualling the A9 will also provide greater access to the many tourism and recreation sites along the route of Scotland's longest trunk road.

-The route requires dualling between 12 sections, with development already underway for three of the schemes:
+The route requires dualling between 12 sections:

 - A9 Luncarty to Pass of Birnam